Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

-\textit{Model II: Multiscale polyadic adaptive voter dynamics}--- The adaptive voter model is a model of opinion formation in which one assumes a population of $N$ individuals, who subscribe to one of two mutually exclusive, opposing opinions, $\A$ or $\B$, and are connected via a network that encodes an underlying social network.
+The voter model is a special kind of spin system and one of the classical models of opinion and consensus formation~\cite{clifford1973model,holley1975ergodic,liggett1999stochastic}.
+This model has been extended in various ways to account for features of realistic decision-making~\cite{redner2019reality}, one of which is the homophily, which led to what has become the adaptive voter model~\cite{holme2006nonequilibrium,kimura2008coevolutionary,zschaler2012adaptive}.
+More precisely, in this model, one assumes a population of $N$ individuals, who subscribe to one of two mutually exclusive, opposing opinions, $\A$ or $\B$, and are connected via a network that encodes an underlying social network.
 Pairs of individuals that are connected by an edge and have opposing opinions start interacting at times given by a Poisson process.
-Upon interaction, with probability $1 - p$, either one of the two individuals adopts the opinion of the other, or with probability $p$, they break off their connection and one of the two individuals is connecting to another individual with either the same opinion (\enquote{rewire-to-same}) or any opinion (\enquote{rewire-to-random}) instead~\cite{holme2006nonequilibrium,kimura2008coevolutionary,zschaler2012adaptive,durrett2012graph}.
+Upon interaction, with probability $1 - p$, either one of the two individuals adopts the opinion of the other (\enquote{propagation}), or with probability $p$, they break off their connection and one of the two individuals is connecting to another individual with either the same opinion (\enquote{rewire-to-same}) or any opinion (\enquote{rewire-to-random}) instead (\enquote{rewiring}/\enquote{adaptation})~\cite{zschaler2012adaptive}.
+Importantly, while below a threshold probability, the topology of the network remains connected with a nonvanishing number of connected pairs of individuals with opposite opinions, beyond, the network undergoes fragmentation and the number of connected pairs of individuals with opposite opinions becomes vanishing~\cite{durrett2012graph}.

-Assuming an underlying network of size $N$ with $M$ edges and thus average degree $\langle{k}\rangle = 2M/N$, this model's mean-field evolution equations up to order 2 are given as \begin{widetext}
+Assuming an underlying network of size $N$ with $M$ edges and thus average degree $\langle{k}\rangle = \frac{2M}{N}$, this model's mean-field evolution equations up to order 2 are given as \begin{widetext}

-\end{widetext} where $\mu := ([\B] - [\A])/N$ is the magnetization, $\pi_{\X\to\X'}$ and $\eta_{\X}$ are the the probabilities of an $\X$-individual to connect to another $\X'$-individual upon rewiring and of an $\X$-individual spreading their opinion in an $\A\B$-edge~\cite{golovin2024polyadic}.
-In the case of rewire-to-random adaptivity and unbiased spreading, $\pi_{\X\to\X'} = [\X']/N$ and $\eta_{\X} = 1/2$, so that the magnetization is conserved and the equations reduce to the known ones~\cite{zschaler2012adaptive}.
+\end{widetext} where $\pi_{\X\to\X'}$ and $\eta_{\X}$ are the probabilities of an $\X$-individual to connect to another $\X'$-individual upon rewiring and of an $\X$-individual propagating their opinion in an active edge, i.e., one connecting pairs of individuals with opposite opinions~\cite{golovin2024polyadic}.
+Since obviously $[\A] + [\B]$ is conserved under the dynamics, instead of considering both the evolution of $[\A]$ and $[\B]$, it turns out to be convenient to introduce as an observable their relative difference, $\mu := \frac{[\B] - [\A]}{N}$, which corresponds to the so-called magnetization of the system, a term that originated in the context of spin-systems~\cite{sood2005voter}.
+With that, the evolution equations are given as \begin{widetext}